So you want to be a pet photographer?

 I like to try and keep images looking natural and timeless, so steer clear of applying effects and trendy editing.
 I go for vibrant (but not oversaturated) colour, beautiful lighting and make sure the subject is crisp, clear and separate from the background.
 I place emphasis on three main components – light, location and expression – striving to include all three in every image I take.

 I shoot with a Canon 1D-x body.
 My lenses include the Canon 35mm f1.4L, Canon 24-70 f2.8L II, Canon 100mm f2.8L Macro, Canon 135mm f2L and Canon 70-200 f2.8L IS II.
 The 70-200 is my go-to lens for action, but also for portraits when I need to hang back a little or shoot in a cluttered environment.
 The 24-70 is a great all-rounder, allowing more flexibility with focal length, but still with a shallow depth of field.
 The 35mm is my favourite lens for working up close with dogs and also indoors with cats and kittens.
 The 100mm and 135mm are great for portrait style shots or working in low light.

-To see what is in my camera bag please check out my ShotKit.
+For a more comprehensive explanation of everything in my camera bag, please check out my ShotKit.

 I like to get exposure perfect in camera so shoot in full manual exposure mode (M) about 99.9% of the time.
 In highly variable lighting conditions I sometimes shoot in Manual with Auto ISO.

 I use no artificial lighting or reflectors.

 I use Adobe Lightroom to download, sort and finalise selected images from a session, and also apply basic adjustments such as cropping, white balance, highlight and shadow recovery, exposure, clarity, contrast and vibrance.

 I then export the final images as PSD files to Adobe Photoshop and edit each shot individually, often using some time-saving custom actions I’ve created for further sharpening, colour and contrast.
 I’ll also do any pixel level editing such as the removal of leashes, background objects etc.

 The final edited PSD files are then imported back into Lightroom where they sit ready for batch processing, depending on their eventual usage.